U.S. regulator sides with FCA in Jeep trade case against Mahindra

 The ITC, which initially opened its investigation in September 2018, had been reviewing an administrative law judge's initial determination from last November.
 The coronavirus outbreak delayed the ITC's decision.

-Mahindra, which previously said FCA's claims were without merit, did not immediately comment on Friday.
-The Indian automaker previously said it launched its model year 2020 Roxor with what it described as "significant styling changes" and would make additional changes if required.
+Mahindra said in a statement on Friday that the vehicle subject to the ITC action is no longer in production and the 2020 design was refreshed.

+"The company and Mahindra Automotive North America ... remain resolute in its position that the Roxor does not dilute or violate Jeep's trade dress," Mahindra said, adding it was weighing options with respect to an appeal during the review period or in federal appeals court.

-FCA said in a statement on Friday it was pleased with the decision and that the Italian-American automaker reserved further comment while it studied the ruling.
+FCA said in a statement it was pleased with the decision and that the Italian-American automaker reserved further comment while it studied the ruling.

-Mahindra on Friday reported a quarterly loss and said it planned to give up control of its struggling South Korean unit SsangYong Motor 003620.KS as it looks to cut costs during the coronavirus pandemic.
+Mahindra on Friday reported a quarterly loss and was pushing to cut costs during the outbreak.

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))